 Does Elderberry Help With Digestion and Gut Health?

 As part of a 2016 trial, researchers created an in vitro gastrointestinal digestion model to monitor the role of elderberry extract as an antioxidant.
 It found that after GI digestion, more than 75% of elderberry’s phenolic content absorbed and stimulated the growth of “good bacteria.”
 (2)

 The study serves as sound evidence that absorption of elderberry extract in the bloodstream can improve digestive health by supporting the gut microbiome.

 Another in vitro model used the same approach to understand the inflammatory response in the gastrointestinal tract after elderberry consumption.
 The obtained results showed that elderberry enters the small intestine and attenuates the inflammatory response.
 Reduced bodily inflammation promotes improved gut health.
 (3)

-It’s worth noting that pairing elderberry with other powerful anti-inflammatories, like turmeric, may enhance these results further.
+It’s worth noting that pairing elderberry with other powerful anti-inflammatories, like the benefits of turmeric, may enhance these results further.

 Elderberry’s antioxidant capacity is also making rounds in the food industry.
 Probiotic yogurts, specifically, utilize elderberry extract to make a nutrient-rich base that can help fight different ailments and scavenge free radicals.
 (4)

 Apart from its composition, the antibacterial property of elderberry is also beneficial for overall gut health.
 (5)